paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 ## Executive Summary
 Custom assets are all about decoupling.
 They are project resources that contain data and code wrapped in a Unity ScriptableObject.
 They provide emitters to signal change and persistence between sessions.
 Read the list of benefits [here](#benefits) and watch the video introduction [here](https://www.youtube.com/watch?v=).

-I have chosen to use this executive summary to provide examples on how you can use custom assets.
+I have chosen to use this executive summary to provide examples of how you can use custom assets.

 ### Decoupling Components
 After you create a custom asset in the project, any reference in components is to the same object.
 Our example is the ubiquitous player health - a value between zero and one that needs to be accessed by components to: